Promethium

 Promethium has few practical applications due to its scarcity and high radioactivity.
 However, it can be used as a beta radiation source in nuclear batteries and in nuclear-powered spacecraft.

-Additionally, it has been used in research to study the properties of metals and as a tracer in medical and industrial applications.
+It has been used in research to study the properties of metals and as a tracer in medical and industrial applications.

 Interesting facts